x2Ident/x2Ident/README.md

 ## Demo
 Try the x2Ident service on our server!
-Please keep in mind, that everyone has access to the passwords and data you saved at the demo service.
+Please keep in mind, that everyone has access to the passwords and data you saved at the demo service, if you don't delete them.
 * Proxy IP-Address: 85.214.222.8
 * Proxy Port: 8080 (use the same for every protocol)
 * User: demo